 JD Wetherspoons (JDW) were in the lead position to shape development leases all those years ago in the many properties that they converted to highly successful trading outlets.
 These included redundant banks, furniture stores, supermarkets etc. The basis of future rent reviews for what were minimum twenty year leases was the requirement that the works of development should be totally disregarded in the future rent calculations.

 The result was a “shell” assessment of potential rent as if the development (often at great initial expense) had never happened.
-A large number of those leases are now facing their last rent review prior to lease renewal.
+A large number of those leases are now facing their last rent review prior to ease lease renewal.

 The first major hurdle for rent valuation was the strict interpretation of the used clause contained in the newly granted lease.
 JDW’s lawyers were very savvy in being specific as to effectively pub use.
 Those who were less aware, and that included duly appointed Independent Experts as well, cross referenced with restaurant lettings.
 These are almost always on a related sq, ft basis.
 This restaurant evidence is now to a large extent discounted and reliance ,certainly by the JDW appointed rent review people, wholly placed on comparable JDW shell pub evidence.
 But first let’s examine a few background principles which affect a non shell valuation,ie a profits test.